shaik1002/biggitlabbomb/doc/development/ai_features/glossary.md

   synthesize the information to generate a coherent, contextualy-relevant answer.
   This design pattern is helpful in open-domain question answering with LLMs, which is why we use this design pattern for answering questions to GitLab Duo Chat.
-- **Self-hosted model**: A LLM hosted externally to GitLab by an organisation and interacting with GitLab AI features.
+- **Self-Hosted Model**: A LLM hosted externally to GitLab by an organisation and interacting with GitLab AI features.
 - **Similarity Score**: A mathematical method to determine the likeness between answers produced by an LLM and the reference ground truth answers.
   See also the [Model Validation direction page](https://about.gitlab.com/direction/ai-powered/ai_model_validation/ai_evaluation/metrics/#similarity-scores)
 - **Tool**: logic that performs a specific LLM-related task; each tool has a description and its own prompt.
 [How to add a new tool](duo_chat.md#adding-a-new-tool).
- **Unit Primitive**: GitLab-specific term that refers to the fundamental logical feature that a permission or access scope can control.
-Examples: [`duo_chat`](../../user/gitlab_duo_chat.md)  and [`code_suggestions`](../../api/code_suggestions.md).
-These features are both currently part of the GitLab Duo Pro license but we are building the concept of a Unit Primitive around each Duo feature so that Duo features are easily composable into different groupings to accommodate potential future product packaging needs.
 - **Word-Level Metrics**: method for LLM evaluation that compares aspects of text at the granularity of individual words.
   [Issue from Model Validation team](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/prompt-library/-/issues/98#metric-3-word-level-metrics).